linode/docs/docs/guides/applications/social-networking/how-to-install-pixelfed/index.md

 DB_PASSWORD=<Database_Password>
     {{< /file >}}

-4.  **Optional** By default, Pixelfed does not send emails.
+1.  (**Optional**) By default, Pixelfed does not send emails.
 To allow Pixelfed to send emails, change the `MAIL_` variables in `.env` to the correct mail server settings.
 See the [Pixelfed Email Settings example](https://docs.pixelfed.org/running-pixelfed/installation/#email-variables) for instructions.

-### Running the Pixelfed Installation Scripts
+### Run the Pixelfed Installation Scripts

 Unlike most applications, Pixelfed does not use a single set-up script.
 It is necessary to run a large number of `php artisan` commands to configure the different parts of the system.
-To run the install scripts, follow these steps.
+To run the install scripts, follow the steps below:

 1. Change to the domain root directory and generate the secret key.
 In the following example, change `example.com` to the name of the domain.